Krystle Carrington

 In the first season of the 2017 reboot of the series, the role of Krystle was reimagined as Cristal Flores Carrington, portrayed by Nathalie Kelley.
 It is later elaborated upon that Cristal's birth name is Celia Machado, and she is killed at the end of the season.
 Ana Brenda Contreras was cast as Cristal Jennings for season two.
 Cristal let Celia use her identity, and comes to Blake to pay her respects after Celia's death.
-In July 2019, it was announced that Contreras would not be returning for season three due to personal reasons, and that Daniella Alonso would take over the role of Cristal.
+In July 2019, it was announced that Contreras would not be returning for season three for personal reasons, and that Daniella Alonso would take over the role of Cristal.
 Alonso portrayed the role from 2019 to 2022.

 Original series

 Evans originated the role of Krystle in the 1981 series pilot, remaining until the ninth and final season, in which she appeared in only six episodes out of the twenty-two episode season.
 Evans made her final appearance during the eighth episode of the season, "The Wedding", which aired on January 12, 1989, four months before the series was ultimately cancelled.
 She reprised the role for the 1991 miniseries continuation, Dynasty: The Reunion.